The Health and Wellness Coaches hears this question often:

 Am I taking too many supplements?

-Many clients come to me and ask about reviewing their supplements.
-As an herbalist I am obviously a proponent of supplementation.
-There are, however, reasons as to why I believe that over supplementation can be counterproductive.
+Many clients come in and ask about reviewing their supplements.
+As health coaches we follow advice from the integrative physicians and are obviously a proponent of supplementation.
+There are, however, reasons as to why sometimes over supplementation can be counterproductive.

 Supplements can be expensive